 Such individuals will be sourced through a relevant procurement process in line with legal requirements, financial regulations and standards and the Council's agreed processes.
 This will ensure the Council is able to demonstrate the maximum value for money benefits from competition in securing the relevant service and full compliance with legal requirements.
-The Council will make any changes to current arrangements necessary to comply with the proposed changes in relation to off-payroll working in the public sector announced in the Autumn Statement and anticipated to form part of the 2017 Finance Bill.
+The Council has made all the necessary adjustments required to comply with the changes in relation to off-payroll working in the public sector (IR35) which came into effect from 6 April 2017.

-Preventing Tax Avoidance
+Preventing Tax Evasion and Tax Avoidance